 The SAM programme is helping students in 12 LSE departments (Accounting, Anthropology, Economics, Economic History, Government, International Relations, Management, Mathematics, Philosophy, Social Policy, Sociology and Statistics).
 Whether you’re a student or staff member, if you’re interested in how you can be involved in student academic mentoring, get in touch with us at email@example.com.

-Management students: please note that applications have now closed for your department.
-If you have any questions please contact your departmental administrator.
+Management students: please note that applications are handled directly by your department.
+To apply please contact your departmental administrator.

 If you’re interested in mentoring but your department is not listed above, talk with your Academic Mentor, your Departmental Manager, Undergraduate Administrator, or someone else in your department.
 There may be other interesting opportunities to pursue (e.g. Law students should ask details about the Law mentoring scheme).